CasparKielwein/Aaargh/Classes.md

 #### Rage
 ##### Comment
-The Rage discipline basically makes the fighter into a DnD Barbarian.
+The Rage discipline basically turns the fighter into a DnD Barbarian.
 It rewards the player for acting recklessly and taking risks.

 ##### Lvl 1: Rage